Creative-Ecommerce-Co/.github/profile/README.md

 ## Coaching - Containers - Consultation - Consolidation

-🧑‍🏫 Learn how to navigate the world of E-creativity and E-commerce.
+🧑‍🏫 Learn how to navigate the world of E-commerce and E-creativity.

 📦 Containers built to take e-commerce businesses to the next-level.
 Learn more about [ICO's]().